 The streets just look so exotic at night, lit by coloured neons and fluorescent light from street food shacks.
 The air is filled with the smell of Cantonese food everywhere you walk too.
 It really does feel like you are in a spy movie, waiting for a big car chase at any moment!

 Temple Street Market

 Markets are everywhere, the most famous are Ladies and Temple Street.
 We had a quick look at the Ladies Market which despite the name is the place to go for mens and ladies clothes, lots of leather goods and fake bags.
 But by far the liveliest was the night market on Temple Street, it’s right next to another sight The Tin Hau Temple.
 We loved wandering this one.
 The brightly lit individual stalls were packed full of stalls selling electronics, fakes, T-shirts and even herbalists, as usual haggling is expected at markets.
-Garth wanted to take an ariel shot of the market from the car park opposite, but it was all dark so we decided not to!
+Garth wanted to take an high angle shot of the market from the car park opposite, but it was all dark so we decided not to!
 After an hour of browsing we only bought a waving cat fridge magnet – very cool.